 What To Do at The Hoover Dam – The 10 Best Things To Do

 The Hoover Dam is one of America’s greatest engineering feats, and it still stands among the most iconic structures in the Southwest today.
-The Hoover Dam was built in the 1930s.
+This great dam was built in the 1930s.
 It is a national historic landmark and is considered one of the seven wonders of modern civil engineering.
 Hoover Dam is a top tourist destination, and many say a trip to Las Vegas would not be complete without a visit to the dam.
 From water to air, there are plenty of ways to fit your plan.

 Table of Contents